Thinking beyond borders

 A domiciled individual is defined as an individual who, by reason of the individual’s permanent registered address, family, and/or economic interests, habitually resides in China.
 An individual with a Chinese passport, or a hukou (household registration), is likely to be deemed as domiciled in China.

 A non-domiciled individual is taxed in accordance with the individual’s length of residence in China.
-Prior to 1 January 2019, he would be deemed to be a resident of China for that year if the person has not been physically away from China for more than 30 continuous days, or more than 90 cumulative days, in a calendar year.
-Effective 1 January 2019, he would be deemed to be a resident of China if he resides in China for 183 days or more during a calendar year.
+Prior to 1 January 2019, they would be deemed to be a resident of China for that year if the person has not been physically away from China for more than 30 continuous days, or more than 90 cumulative days, in a calendar year.
+Effective 1 January 2019, they would be deemed to be a resident of China if they reside in China for 183 days or more during a calendar year.

 A non-resident non-domiciled individual may be subject to tax on income sourced in China if the individual is unable to meet the conditions required for exemption.